The Autoimmune Protocol (AIP) Diet: Food & Autoimmunity

 Understanding Autoimmune Disease

-Autoimmune diseases occur when the immune system mistakenly targets the body’s own tissues, leading to chronic inflammation and tissue damage.
-Conditions such as rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, and autoimmune thyroid disorders are commonly associated with symptoms including joint pain, digestive disturbances, and fatigue commonly seen in autoimmune conditions (4–6).
+Autoimmune diseases affect an estimated 5–8% of the global population, arising when the adaptive immune system loses tolerance and targets the body’s own tissues, leading to chronic inflammation and progressive tissue damage.
+Conditions such as rheumatoid arthritis (RA), systemic lupus erythematosus (SLE), multiple sclerosis (MS), Hashimoto’s thyroiditis, and coeliac disease are commonly associated with symptoms including joint pain, digestive disturbances, and fatigue commonly seen in autoimmune conditions (4–6).
+Researchers including Dinas et al. have highlighted that fatigue in autoimmune disease may involve pro-inflammatory cytokines such as interleukin-6 (IL-6) and tumour necrosis factor-alpha (TNF-α) acting on the central nervous system (6).

 What Is the Autoimmune Protocol (AIP) Diet?

-The AIP diet is a therapeutic variation of the Paleo diet developed specifically for people with autoimmune conditions.
-It emphasises:
+The AIP diet is a therapeutic variation of the ancestral (Paleo) dietary framework, developed specifically for people with autoimmune conditions by researchers and clinicians including Sarah Ballantyne, PhD.
+It emphasises three core principles:

 • Temporary elimination of foods commonly associated with immune activation or inflammation